TsoliasPN/sbstck-dl/README.md

 Inputs are validated for URL, proxy, and date formats with actionable error messages.
 Use the Test connection step to fetch `sitemap.xml` and verify a private post URL with your cookie.
 Use the Dry-run preview step to see counts, date range, and download/skip totals before running.
+From the Review step you can run a background download job with live progress, logs, retries, and cancel controls.
+The UI backend exposes local-only `/api/...` endpoints and protects POSTs with a CSRF token.

 ```bash
 Usage: